elab/jgit-buildnumber/README.md

 Extracts Git metadata and a freely composable build number in pure Java without Git command-line tool.
 Eclipse m2e compatible.

 Based on the [work of Alex Kasko](https://github.com/alx3apps/jgit-buildnumber) with [merged changes from other forks](https://github.com/elab/jgit-buildnumber/network).
 Thank you, [guys](https://github.com/elab/jgit-buildnumber/graphs/contributors), for contribution!
 Additionally, contains bug fixes, new features, and performance improvements.
+The code has been almost completely rewritten.

 Available from [Maven central](http://repo1.maven.org/maven2/com/labun/buildnumber/).